Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 • First Sunday of every month: free

-• Free with 24, 48, or 72-hour Lisboa Card, check prices and book your tickets
+• Free with 24, 48, or 72-hour Lisboa Card

-Jerónimos Monastery opening hours
+Jerónimos Monastery Tickets

-October – April: 10 am to 5:30 pm
+• October – April: 10 am to 5:30 pm

-May – September: 10 am to 6:30 pm
+• May – September: 10 am to 6:30 pm

-Mondays and major holidays: closed
+• Mondays and major holidays: closed

-How to get there
+How to Get There

-The best way to get to the Jéronimos Monastery is to use public transportation as it actually sits just outside the city centre of Lisbon in the Belem neighbourhood.
+The best way to get to the Jéronimos Monastery is to use public transportation as it sits just outside the city centre of Lisbon in the Belem neighbourhood.

 • Tram: Take line 15E